 Bremmer is credited with bringing the craft of political risk to financial markets - he created Wall Street's first global political risk index (GPRI) - and for establishing political risk as an academic discipline.
 His definition of emerging markets - "those countries where politics matter at least as much as economics for market outcomes" - has become an industry standard.
 G-Zero, his term for a global power vacuum in which no country is willing and able to set the international agenda, is widely accepted by policymakers and thought leaders.
 Said Larry Summers, "Global political economy has no sharper or more prescient analyst than Ian Bremmer."

-Bremmer created Wall Street's first global political risk index, and has authored several books, including the national bestsellers, Every Nation for Itself: Winners and Losers in a G-Zero World and The End of the Free Market: Who Wins the War Between States and Corporations?
-Bremmer is a contributor for the Financial Times A-List and Reuters.com, and writes "The Call" blog on ForeignPolicy.com.
-He has also published articles in the Wall Street Journal, the Washington Post, the New York Times, Newsweek, Harvard Business Review, and Foreign Affairs.
-He appears regularly on CNBC, Fox News Channel, National Public Radio, and other networks.
+Bremmer actively discusses the intersection between politics and markets in speeches and the media.
+He has published nine books, including the national bestsellers Every Nation for Itself: Winners and Losers in a G-Zero World and The End of the Free Market: Who Wins the War Between States and Corporations?
+He is a regular columnist for the Financial Times A-List and has written hundreds of articles for many leading publications.
+He appears regularly on CNBC, Fox, Bloomberg, CNN, the BBC, and other networks.

-Bremmer grew up in Boston, and now lives in New York and Washington, DC.
+Bremmer grew up in Boston and currently lives in New York and Washington.